tenet-ac-za/safire.ac.za-website/content/technical/attributes/edupersontargetedid.md

 attributeReferences:
   - Name: eduPerson
     URL: https://wiki.refeds.org/display/STAN/eduPerson
-date: 2016-09-12 12:52:27+00:00
 layout: attributelist
+date: 2019-10-02 09:30:00+02:00
 slug: edupersontargetedid
 title: eduPersonTargetedID
 url: /technical/attributes/edupersontargetedid/
 ---

-A persistent, service-specific pseudonym that opaquely but uniquely identifies the subject. **Use of this attribute is deprecated --- use the SAML2 Subject NameID instead**.
+A persistent, service-specific pseudonym that opaquely but uniquely identifies the subject.

+_Note: Direct use of this attribute is **deprecated** and it should not be consumed by new services --- please make use of the SAML2 Subject NameID instead (which contains exactly the same value subject to the same rules)._